Ajallen14/Data-Structures/README.md

+STACK :
+* Push
+* Pop
+* Display

+QUEUE :
+* Enqueue
+* Dequeue
+* Display

+POST FIX :
-If operand - add to postfix
+* If operand - add to postfix

-If left paranthesis - add to stack
+* If left paranthesis - add to stack

-If right paranthesis - pop and add to postfix all operators till left paranthesis
+* If right paranthesis - pop and add to postfix all operators till left paranthesis

-Operator - pop and add to postfix those operators that have precendence greater than or equal to the scanned operator
+* Operator - pop and add to postfix those operators that have precendence greater than or equal to the scanned operator